 So, you’re thinking of riding Le Loop in 2019, are you?
 Congratulations!
 This will be one of the best decisions you ever make, and I can’t wait to share the glorious French roads (and patisserie) with you.

-You’re also putting yourself in a very strong position by giving yourself more than a year to train and prepare.
+You’re also putting yourself in a very strong position by giving yourself almost a year to train and prepare.
 I often advise aspiring endurance cyclists to set their main target for two (or even three or four) years hence, because so much of what you need comes under the rather more vague banner of ‘experience’, rather than just ‘fitness’.
 In this blog post we’ll address both.

 First of all, fitness

 No matter how you plan to train for Le Loop, I’d recommend looking carefully at two things: